carlosdelamora/MonEx/README.md

 * Facebook account
 * gmail account

-An alert view controller will pop asking for permission to use your location, and to receive notifications.
-It is important that you allow both in order for the application to run as expected.
+An alert view controller will pop asking for permission to use your location and to receive notifications.
+It is important that you allow both for the application to run as expected.
 You will be asked to create a profile before you can start making offers or requests.

 ## License
 Copyright © 2017 Carlos De la Mora.
 All rights reserved.